Kare Kano: Production

 Kare Kano was Masami Tsuda's first lengthy manga series.
 Still new to professional manga writing in general, shortly after starting the series she had to put it on hold while she finished working out the framework of the story and where she ultimately wanted it to go.

-In adapting the first seven volumes into an anime television series, director Hideaki Anno kept the same general scenes and dialogue but modified the overall feel and focus of the series, making it into a "personal case study of relationships."
+In adapting the first seven volumes into an anime television series, director Hideaki Anno kept the same general scenes and dialogue but modified the overall feel and focus of the series, making it into a "personal case study of relationships".
 He emphasizes the dialog over the animation using a variety of techniques, including iconic scenes, production sketches, real-life location shots, repeated imagery, and even using animation versions of manga panels or simply printing the lines of the dialog being spoken over static screens.

 Anno is credited as director for the first 16 episodes and co-director with Hiroki Sato for later episodes but with his name written in katakana as アンノヒデアキ (anno hideaki) possibly as a form of protest.
 Kare Kano would be the last anime series that Anno would direct for Gainax.
 According to Michael S. Johnson of Nausicaa.net, Anno objected to the restrictions placed on television anime by TV Tokyo after the Pokémon seizure incident.

-However this was not close to true in Anno's own interview from the Kare Kano Blurays, he talks about how they created one of the first eye catches that told audiences to watch in a brightly lit room away from the TV.
-A fact he seemed proud of as many started to copy him.
+However, in Anno's own interview from the Kare Kano Blu-ray release, he talks about creating one of the first eyecatches that told audiences to watch in a brightly lit room away from the TV, a fact he seemed proud of as many started to copy him.

-In an interview Hiroyuki Yamaga said Gainax found it difficult to work with a series that is based on an original work stating:

-"Kare Kano was supposed to be romantic comedy and we wanted to emphasize the comedy and not the romance.
+In an interview, Hiroyuki Yamaga said Gainax found it difficult to work with a series that is based on an original work, stating: "Kare Kano was supposed to be romantic comedy and we wanted to emphasize the comedy and not the romance.
 The author wanted to emphasize them both and that is where the conflict came to be.
 We would like to continue to work on it but we have upset the author, so it is very unlikely that there will be a continuation of the series.
 I am very sorry."